proplot-dev/proplot/docs/tutorial5.rst

 --------------------

-On import, ProPlot registers a few sample `~proplot.colortools.PerceptuallyUniformColormap` colormaps (see :ref:`Perceptually uniform colormaps`) plus a ton of other colormaps from other online data viz projects.
-Use `~proplot.colortools.show_cmaps` to generate a table of registered maps, as shown below.
+On import, ProPlot registers a few sample `~proplot.styletools.PerceptuallyUniformColormap` colormaps (see :ref:`Perceptually uniform colormaps`) plus a ton of other colormaps from other online data viz projects.
+Use `~proplot.styletools.show_cmaps` to generate a table of registered maps, as shown below.
 The figure is broken down into the following
 sections:

 -  “User” colormaps, i.e. colormaps saved to your ``~/.proplot/cmaps``
    folder.
-A great way to save colormaps to this folder is using the `~proplot.colortools.Colormap` function.
+A great way to save colormaps to this folder is using the `~proplot.styletools.Colormap` function.
 See :ref:`Making your own colormaps` for details.
 -  Matplotlib and seaborn original colormaps.
--  ProPlot colormaps belonging to the `~proplot.colortools.PerceptuallyUniformColormap` class.
+-  ProPlot colormaps belonging to the `~proplot.styletools.PerceptuallyUniformColormap` class.
 See the :ref:`Perceptually uniform colormaps` section.
 -  Miscellaneous diverging colormaps.
 -  `cmOcean <https://matplotlib.org/cmocean/>`__ colormaps, originally